 Intestinal parasites are a very common occurrence in cats.
 Cats typically become infested by ingesting infected feces, but there are other ways to contract parasites.
 While there are a number of parasites that can affect your cat, the four most common ones are discussed below, along with details on less-common parasites.

-Five Common Parasites and Worms in Cats
+The 4 Common Parasites and Worms in Cats

 Treatment: Similar to roundworms, most dewormers will treat and kill hookworms.
-It’s still important to keep the litter box clean, so that your cat does not reinfect itself.
+It’s still important to keep the litter box clean, though, to help avoid re-infestations.

 Other important info: Infection may not be noticeable for weeks, or even months, after the flea infestation.
 It’s also important to note that indoor-only cats can still get fleas!
 It is a common myth that cats who don’t go outside can never get fleas.
 As veterinarians, we see fleas in indoor-only cats all of the time.

 How Infestation Occurs: Tapeworms need fleas as intermediate hosts.
 Therefore, cats that>groom themselves and ingest fleas, groom other cats with fleas, or kill or eat rodents with fleas can become infested.

 Other Important Info: Infestation may not be noticeable for weeks or even months after the flea infestation.
 It’s also important to note that indoor-only cats can still get fleas!
 It is a common myth that cats that don’t go outside can never get fleas.
 Veterinarians see fleas in indoor-only cats all the time.

 Please do not, under any circumstances, purchase flea prevention over the counter for your cat.
 There are numerous popular products out there that you can get without a prescription, and many of these can cause serious skin irritation, tremors, and even death.
 Always get flea prevention through your veterinarian.